crunchysoul/portfolio-1/README.md

 # <a id="Coding"></a>Coding
 I coded small parts of my website as I went through my design because I needed to know my options in terms of CSS possibilities and my limited knowledge to implement them on time.
 This resulted in me having multiple versions of my designs.
 Each version is a milestone of certain decisions such as "Should I use flexbox to list down my skills?", "Should I create a separate section for my Instagram photos?", or "What would happen to this photo if I hit a certain screen size breakpoint?".

-This strategy worked for me as every time I am in doubt, I would just create a new version of my design in Figma.
+This strategy worked for me, as every time I am in doubt of my design, I would just create a new version of my design in Figma.
 When my design and theme was already established, I would find myself in situations where I prefer to update my Figma after I updated my CSS.
 This maybe a bad habit but I am hoping to overcome this with more practice.

-The most fun I had when coding this website was when I was using Mixins and using iteration logic to colour my elements.
+The most fun I had when coding this website was when I was using SCSS.
+I was able to learn how to do mixins and iteration logic to manipulate the colour of my elements.
 At one point, I had to code the logic first in ruby before translating them to the actual SCSS.

 In Ruby:
 ```